ATinyLearner/The-Wide-Store/README.md

 ### Alpha20200323
 In this build many features are added and also application performance is redesigned.</br>App uses Server to save order data and also fetch data from server.</br>Improved error handling also added optimal </br>update process so that app manages its data more smartly.

+### Beta20200406
+This is the first beta build.
+App now works without any error.</br> Added some animations as well as some new features.
+</br>They are:</br>
+New security methods.</br>
+Added buttom button panel in Products details page.</br>
+Added feature to create a session.</br>
+<b>More new features are coming soon!!